 - Don’t look back.
 Once you and your partner know what the game plan is for your family, that’s all that matters.
-Do it as a team and don’t let outside pressures or other people’s judgements cloud your thinking.
-If you do, parent guilt will creep in and sit alongside judgement (they’re best friends!).
+Do it as a team and don’t let outside pressures or other people’s judgments cloud your thinking.
+If you do, parent guilt will creep in and sit alongside judgment (they’re best friends!).
 If I were able to swear, this is where I would write that you mustn’t give a (you know what) about anyone other than your family.

 - Show parent guilt the exit and go for it.
 Love your family and your life, work hard and achieve what you want to achieve.

 A few years on, with a change in roles and company and one more addition to the family, I am never surprised by the number of parents I meet who struggle daily with guilt.
 It will always surround us, but we need to be strong and put mechanisms in place to ensure it doesn’t consume us.

 Is life still a juggle?
 Absolutely.

 Do I make mistakes?
 Of course.